 Redis is an open-source, in-memory key-value data store.
-Whether you’ve installed Redis locally or you’re working with a remote instance, you need to connect to it in order to perform most operations.
-In this tutorial we will go over how to connect to Redis from the command line, how to authenticate and test your connection, as well as how to close a Redis connection.
+Whether you’ve installed Redis locally or you’re working with a remote instance, you need to connect to it to perform most operations.
+In this tutorial, you will learn how to connect to Redis from the command line, how to authenticate and test your connection, as well as how to close a Redis connection.

 This guide is written as a cheat sheet with self-contained examples.
 We encourage you to jump to any section that is relevant to the task you’re trying to complete.

 The commands shown in this guide were tested on an Ubuntu 22.04 server running Redis version 6.0.16.
 To set up a similar environment, you can follow Step 1 of our guide on How To Install and Secure Redis on Ubuntu 22.04.
 We will demonstrate how these commands behave by running them with

 redis-cli, the Redis command line interface.
 Note that if you’re using a different Redis interface — Redli, for example — the exact output of certain commands may differ.

 Alternatively, you could provision a managed Redis database instance to test these commands, but depending on the level of control allowed by your database provider, some commands in this guide may not work as described.
 To provision a DigitalOcean Managed Database, follow our Managed Databases product documentation.
 Then, you must either install Redli or set up a TLS tunnel in order to connect to the Managed Database over TLS.

 redis-server installed locally, you can connect to the Redis instance with the